The 5 Best Wireless Printers of 2026

 Best Wireless Printers

-Although most printers have wireless capabilities, some models have more connectivity options to pick from.
-Depending on what you're using your printer for, you may prefer one option over another.
-For example, it's fairly common for printers to wirelessly connect to devices using Wi-Fi, and it can be a good choice for a laptop or desktop setup.
-However, it may not be the most convenient way to print something from your smartphone.
-Conversely, printers with mobile apps can make it easier to print from your mobile devices, but they may not work for computers.
+Although most printers have wireless capabilities, different connectivity options have their advantages.
+If your apartment has limited space or if many people need to access a single printer in a big office, you may prefer one option over another.
+For example, it's fairly common for printers to connect to devices via Wi-Fi, which can be a good choice for a laptop or desktop setup.
+However, if you predominantly use a smartphone, Wi-Fi may not be the most convenient way to print; you'll want to look for Mopria Print Service or Apple AirPrint compatibility instead.
+Printers with mobile apps can also add extra functionality, but they may not work for computers.
+Additionally, while some printers boast Bluetooth connectivity, this is usually just for setup; it's a 'nice to have' but not an essential feature for wireless printers.

-We've tested over 120 printers, and below are our recommendations for the best wireless printers you can buy.
-Also, check out our picks for the best all-in-one printers, the best home printers, and the best AirPrint printers.
+Below are our recommendations for the top wireless printers you can buy.
+For Apple users who are interested in purchasing a wireless printer, check out our picks for the best AirPrint printers and the best home printers.
+Or check out our picks for the best laser printers and the best portable printers.

 1. Best Wireless Printer